angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 }
 ```

-To retrieve a specific blog post we issue a `get` request map the response to convert some dates but we don't call `subscribe` so the class that uses the `PostsServiceService` can control when the call is actually triggered and further more can chain other `RxJS` operators as needed.
+To retrieve a specific blog post, we issue a `get` request then map the response to convert some dates.
+Notice we don't call `subscribe` here so the class that uses the `PostsServiceService` can control when the call is triggered, and furthermore can chain other `RxJS` operators as needed.

 So let's check how we can test this service.

 ## Let's go - The simplest case

-In it's simplest form you want to make sure that a call with a given url is issued.
+In it's simplest form you want to make sure that the service issues a call for a given URL:

 ```TypeScript
     service.getAll().subscribe();